pauls1GIT/AI/README.md

-**Bolt Attribute Extractor**
+# **Bolt Attribute Extractor**

-Bolt Attribute Extractor is a desktop tool that uses AI (OpenAI GPT-4o and Tavily search) to automatically identify key attributes — such as diameter, head type, and length — from images or technical drawings of bolts.
+ Bolt Attribute Extractor is a desktop tool that uses AI tools (OpenAI GPT-4o and Tavily search) to automatically identify key attributes — such as diameter, head type, and length — from images or technical drawings of bolts.

-What it does:
+## What it does:

 1. Prepares context
 Tavily searches the web for relevant reference information (e.g., “how to read technical drawings for bolts”).